This handout is also available in PDF.

-In-class examinations are also always individualized.
+In-class quizzes and examinations are also always individualized.
 You may not talk during class or discuss the exam with anyone in class.
 You may ask me questions.
 My in-class examinations are typically closed-book and closed computer.
 However, I typically allow students to bring one sheet (8.5 x 11 inches) of hand-written notes to the exam.

 Note that computer programming shares with normal writing a need to cite work taken from elsewhere.
 It is certainly acceptable practice to borrow other code for your assignments.
 However, you must cite any code that you use from elsewhere.
 Each piece of code you take from elsewhere must include a comment that specifies:

 This applies not only to the code you get from the Web and elsewhere; it also applies to code you get from me and from the textbook.

 You need not cite the libraries you use, as the command to include libraries within a program provides sufficient citation.

 The advances of the Internet and the World Wide Web have led to

 challenges in citation.
 Some seem to believe that it is acceptable for